Stepok Image Lab

 Editing in 16bits per channel

-Most digital camera support RAW format and many photographers have selected RAW as their preference.
-Compare to a JPEG file, RAW format can keep the original data from the camera sensor, which output 12bits per channel normally.
+Most digital cameras support RAW formats and many photographers have selected RAW as their preference format.
+Compared to a JPEG file, RAW format can keep the original data from the camera sensor, which outputs 12 bits per channel for most sensors.

-For 8 bits format like JPEG, it contains 256 scales of changing.
-For a long time, photo editing software works in 8-bits gamma space like JPEG system do.
-8 bits is enough for most of the processing.
+For an 8 bits file format like JPEG, it contains 256 scales of change.
+For a long time, photo editing softwares worked in 8 bits gamma space, and it is enough for most of the processing.

-With the RAW format get popular, 8 bits is not enough to keep all information of the 12 bits inputs.
-So the software must be upgraded to 16 bits (2 bytes) channel to adapt it.
-The advantage of 16bits per channel is obvious: It keeps all details and provides more flexibility to editing the photo.
+With the RAW format becoming popular, 8 bits is no longer enough to keep all information of the source.
+So the image editing software must be upgraded to 16 bits (2 bytes) channel to adapt to it.
+The advantage of 16 bits per channel is obvious: It keeps all details and provides more flexibility in editing the photo.

-Based on the above reasons, Light Developer chooses 16 bits per channel, which is in linear space, as its internal image formats.
+Based on the above reasons, our program chooses 16 bits per channel, which is in linear space as above mentioned, as its internal image data format where all algorithms run on.